zspoliver16/p3-oo-many-to-many-lab/README.md

 ## Learning Goals

-- Create a Many-to-many relationship.
+- Create a Many-to-many relationship using an intermediary class.
+- Write aggregate methods.

 ***